Red Ribbon Week: National prominence

-Henry Lozano, Deputy Assistant to the President and Director of USA Freedom Corps in 2007-2008, helped to launch Red Ribbon Week in 1985.
-In 1985, Lozano, along with the Californian's for Drug-Free Youth Board of Directors, created the first Statewide Red Ribbon Campaign in memory of his high school friend, Enrique "Kiki" Camarena, a Drug Enforcement Administration special agent.
-With the support of Congressman Duncan Hunter and City Councilman David Dhillo, Lozano helped to promote "Camarena Clubs" in Imperial Valley, California, Camarena's home.
+Henry Lozano, Deputy Assistant to the President and Director of USA Freedom Corps in 2007–2008, helped to launch Red Ribbon Week in 1985.
+In 1985, Lozano, along with the Californian's for Drug-Free Youth Board of Directors, created the first Statewide Red Ribbon Campaign in memory of Camarena, his high school friend.
+With the support of Congressman Duncan Hunter and former Mayor of El Centro, CA & City Councilman David Dhillon, Lozano helped to promote "Camarena Clubs" in Imperial Valley, California, Camarena's home.
 From these clubs emerged the Red Ribbon Week campaign, and during the administration of President Ronald Reagan it grew into a nationwide service effort.

 DEA Red Ribbon Week Patch Program

 The DEA Red Ribbon Week Patch Program was an effort by the United States Drug Enforcement Administration designed to provide members of the Boy Scouts and Girl Scouts the opportunity to earn a special patch by promoting and engaging in related anti-drug activities celebrated during Red Ribbon Week.
 The program was a promotional effort only occurring in 2018 and promised a limited run of up to 15,000 patches to qualifying scouts.
 According to the DEA, their purpose in creating the program was to "empower young people to engage in a drug-free activity and strengthen their anti-drug beliefs."